AshtonKem/Butler/README.md

 Install
 =======

-Butler is available on [Marmalade](http://marmalade-repo.org/) and [MELPA](http://melpa.milkbox.net/#/butler).
-Because uploads to Marmalade are currently broken, I recommend using the MELPA version as it will be newer.
+Butler is available on [MELPA](http://melpa.milkbox.net/#/butler) [MELPA-STABLE](http://melpa.milkbox.net/#/butler).
+Because of persistent Marmalade problems, I'm currently recommending either of the Melpa versions.

 You will need to add `(require 'butler)`  to one of your init files.